adept/gocardless-to-csv/README.md

 - `payee` - who or which organization was on the other side of the transaction

+- `transactionCurrency` - the currency in which your bank charged you (the currency of your account)

 - `transactionAmount` - how much your bank charged you (in the currency of your account)

+- `instructedCurrency` - the currency in which the `payee` originally charged you -- could be empty

-- `instructedAmount` - how much the `payee` originally charged you  (in the currency of payee's choice)
+- `instructedAmount` - how much the `payee` originally charged you -- could be empty

+- `exchangeRate` - exchange rate that your bank applied for `instructedCurrency` -- could be empty

 - `description` - description collected by GoCardless